Business ideas for 2014: Blogging business

 This opportunity isn’t just limited to starting a blogging site and there is inspiration to be taken from America’s recent trend of blogging aggregators.

-Community websites which link to other blogs, blog aggregation sites have grown in number in the US, with the likes of Bloglines, and with very few services akin to this in the UK after Google’s recent discontinuation of its Reader service; this may also be a place to target.
+Community websites which link to other blogs, blog aggregation sites have grown in number in the US, and with very few services akin to this in the UK after Google’s recent discontinuation of its Reader service; this may also be a place to target.

 Blogging business opportunities